JuozasJ/multistep-form/README.md

 Some components created with CSS-in-JS styled-components library at "src\components\styles"

-To change theme, for example primary or contrast color, modify "theme.ts" file at "src\components\styles\theme.ts"

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).